The Student Experience

 The Hist and the Phil

 The Hist and Phil are the two most active debating societies in college as well as being amongst the oldest in the world.
 The weekly debates (the Hist on Wednesday nights and the Phil on Thursday nights) in the GMB provide a forum for discussion of topical ideas as well as hearing the opinions of those in the 'know'.
 Normally, weekly debates attract a regular crowd but for the big events, it is better to turn up early.
 Private Business starts at 7.30pm with public business at 8.00 pm.
-See thehist.com and tcdphil.com
+See the Hist and TCD Phil for further information.

 The Trinity College Law Review is a law journal published entirely by the students of the Law School.